pykong/YubiGuard/README.md

 ## Advantages over YubiSwitch:
-1. No root privilege required to run!
+1. **No root privilege required to run!**
-2. No unintended output release after reactivation, if you pressed your YubiKey while blocked!
+2. **No unintended output release after reactivation, if you pressed your YubiKey while locked!**
-3. Can handle more than one YubiKey.
+3. Can handle multiple YubiKeys concurrently.
 4. Timeout which locks off YubiKey after 5 seconds.
 5. Automatically locking after YubiKey has been triggered.
-6. Visual indicating the activation status of YubiKey(s).
+6. Panel indicator showing the activation status of YubiKey(s).

 ## Installation:
 Run the following shell command to install: